leonzh2k/PyProgramTimer/README.md

 6. See how much faster your program has gotten and how far you've come.....

 ## Todo
-* Figure out how to format runtime to specify less decimal places
 * Create `compareRunTimes.py` that allows you to compare runtimes
+* Update README to reflect changes in code
+* <del>Figure out how to format runtime to specify less decimal places</del>
-* Package timer and run-logging code into modules to reduce clutter in main program
+* <del>Package timer and run-logging code into modules to reduce clutter in main program<del>

 ## Status
 Ongoing